HydraulicRobert/NotificationAPI/README.md

 show-sql = false
 ```
 ### database ddl
-decide wether or not spring changes your database depending on your jpa. none, create, create-drop, update, validate
+decide whether or not spring changes your database depending on your jpa. none, create, create-drop, update, validate
 ```ini
 ddl-auto = none
 ```